-Alison McKenzie, MSc UBC-City of Vancouver Greenest City Scholar alison.mckenzie@alumni.ubc.ca
+Alison McKenzie, MSc UBC-City of Vancouver Greenest City Scholar alison.mckenzie@alumni.ubc.ca a place of mind THE UNIVERSITY OF BRITISH COLUMBIA

 This page is intentionally left blank

 EXECUTIVE SUMMARY

 The diversion of organics from multi-family homes in the City of Vancouver is a critical component of meeting the Greenest City Action Plan target of reducing the amount of landfilled or incinerated solid waste by 50% compared to 2008 levels.
 The purpose of this investigation was to evaluate the environmental impacts of a centralized composting program versus the use of garburators (herein referred to as food waste disposers, FWDs) as organic waste management strategies for multi-family residences in the City of Vancouver.